XD2Sketch/react-chat-stream/README.md

 export default App;
 ```

+The `useChatStream` hook provides a variable named `messages`.
+This
+`messages` variable comes from the internal state of the hook.
+It contains the chat message reply received from
+your API.
+Messages are updated in real-time as the stream continues to receive messages.
+The `messages` variable will change and will get
+appended with new messages received from your backend.

 **Important: For this to work, your API must stream back the results
 of the AI model as parts of the string you want to display.**

+## Endpoint Requirements

+The API endpoint you provide to the hook must be able to handle the
+following:

+- Accept a request with a JSON body or a request with a query string
+  for the prompt.
+- Respond with a `event/text-stream` event stream which contains the
+  responses you would like to display.

 ## API Reference